epam/ai-dial-rag-eval/README.md

 ## Recommended models

-The algorithm incurs significant costs due to the number of input tokens.
+The algorithm is token-intensive.
 Considering the balance between quality and price, the following models are recommended:

 - **gemini-2.5-flash-lite**
 - **gpt-5-mini**